 If you’ve looked into any types of bass fishing rigs, you have no doubt heard of the Carolina rig and the Drop Shot rig.
-Both have their fans in the angling world, and some anglers will use the C-rig over drop-shotting when given the chance.
+Both have their fans in the angling world, and some anglers will use the C-rig over drop-shotting when given a chance.
 But you might find both rigs have their pros and cons and can help you land some big bass in a variety of situations, seasons, and locations.

 Let’s take a closer look at the Carolina rig as well as the Drop Shot rig to see where each one can shine and where it may fall short.
-You’ll learn a bit more about where to use each rig, and what baits will work best with them as well.
+You’ll learn a bit more about where to use each rig and what baits will work best with them as well.